Skip to content

 typescript

-import { registerServiceWorker } from "quantum-forge-framework/quantum";
+import { registerServiceWorker } from "quantum-forge/quantum";

 await registerServiceWorker("/quantum-forge-sw.js");